In this document

 Diffuse radiation calculation: Generates random rays and traces them through a 3D simulation scene, recording ray direction and treating intersections as Lambertian reflections.

-Post-processing: Denoises diffuse radiation values and resamples them per cell, summing them with direct radiation to obtain the final Global tilted irradiance (GTI).
+Post-processing: Denoises diffuse radiation values and resamples them per cell, summing them with direct radiation to obtain the final Global Tilted Irradiance (GTI).

 Soiling losses